Meandering Through Time

 0 Comments

 The Battle of Lincoln, the second of that name in a period known as the Baron's War, was one of the most influential battles fought on England's soil.
-The 20th May 1217, saw Louis VIII's French forces under the Count of Perche attack the garrison at Lincoln Castle that was held by soldiers who were loyal to Henry III.
-English forces, under the command of William Marshall, arrived in Lincoln from the north, eventually securing the castles north gate forcing the surrender of the French army.
+The 20th May 1217, saw Louis VIII's French forces under the Count of Perche attack the garrison at Lincoln Castle which was held by soldiers who were loyal to Henry III.
+English forces, under the command of William Marshall, arrived in Lincoln from the north, eventually securing the castles north gate and forcing the surrender of the French army.

 My photograph below shows the Observatory Tower of Lincoln Castle where I have added a medieval illustrated text that tells the story of the battle.